How To Calculate Operating Cash Flow

 • Net income from the very bottom of the income statement is usually used a the starting place.

 • Changes in working capital are also included.
 These adjustments normally include whenever an inventory on a balance sheet has risen which results in an inherent reduction in cash.
-Other changes include whenever accounts receivable increase, which also culminates in the reduction of cash, as a large amount of revenue will not have been paid by customers yet.
-Finally, accounts payable and unearned revenue may cause an increase of cash which requires the relevant adjustments to working capital
+Other changes include an increase in your accounts receivable turnover ratio, indicating a longer average collection period for your credit and resulting in reduced cash flow.
+Finally, accounts payable and unearned revenue may cause an increase in cash which requires the relevant adjustments to working capital

 At the bottom of this section, you will see a total that is labeled as “net cash provided by operating activities”.
 This line comprises all of the included items listed above and culminates as the total for this period of time.